A physical basis for cosmological correlators from cuts: A pedagogical example: the 3-site chain

 Note that the cut $M_{56}$ has two canonical forms since the restriction of all coordinate axes to the cut form two line segments

 The 3-boundary forms are

 Note that the argument of each $\delta_J$ is simply the the 0-form 1; the canonical form for a point.

-\paragraph{The {physical}, {unphysical} and {degenerate/mixed} cuts:} The non-trivial dual forms corresponding to the 1-, 2- and 3-cuts given by \eqref{eq:3site1bd}, \eqref{eq:3site2bd} and \eqref{eq:3site3bd}, have been color-coded according to whether they are {physical}, {unphysical} or {degenerate/mixed}.
+\paragraph{The {physical}, {unphysical} and {degenerate/mixed} cuts:} The non-trivial dual forms corresponding to the 1-, 2- and 3-cuts given by \eqref{eq:3site1bd}, \eqref{eq:3site2bd} and \eqref{eq:3site3bd} will now be color-coded according to whether they are {physical}, {unphysical} or {degenerate/mixed}.

 The {physical} dual forms induce residues that do not annihilate $\Psi_n^{(\ell)}$ in the intersection number

 where

 These generate the physical FRW forms in \eqref{eq:3site1cut}, \eqref{eq:3site2cut} and \eqref{eq:3site3cut} via the replacement $\delta_J(\Omega) \to \dlog_J\wedge\tilde{\Omega}$.